 - A. After the race, the Race Committee should deliver the written and recorded race results promptly to the Rear Commodore/Racing or designated Official Scorer.
+Please take a picture of the results and text to (703) 508-1385 and (301) 536 8040.
 The Race Committee is not required to calculate corrected finish times or enter race information into the computer. - B. For weekday races, the written and recorded results should be provided to the Rear Commodore/Racing or designated Official Scorer as soon as possible and by the most expeditious method.
+Please take a picture of the results and text to (703) 508-1385 and (301) 536 8040.
 The goal of HHSA is to post race official results within 48 hours following a race event on the HHSA website.